nejla/auth-service/README.md

 API
 ---

-Authentication is done like this:
+The process of authenticating is done or started like this:

     POST /api/login
     { "user": "my_email@example.com", "password": "my_password" }

+If two-factor authentication is required, the request will cause a text message to be sent to the registered phone number for the user, and will result in a 499 status code.
+In order to complete the authentication process, the one-time password code has to be sent to the login endpoint above, along with the user name and password.

+    POST /api/login
+    { "user": "my_email@example.com", "password": "my_password", "otp": "code" }

-The above requests sets a cookie, "token".
-It also sets a header, "X-Token", in case you would rather get the token like that.
+One of the above login requests (which one depends on whether two-factor authentication is used) will, if successful, set a cookie ("token") and return a 201 status code.
+The response will also include header, "X-Token", in the case that you would rather get the token like that.
 As a third option, it includes the token in the JSON body like so:

     {"token":"the_token"}

-You will need to set this token in future requests, either as a header or as a cookie.
+You will need to set this token value in future requests, either as a header ("X-Token") or as a cookie ("token"), in order to make your requests possible to authenticate.
+You can now access the application-specific API.

+A GET request to /api/user-info will return some information about the currently authenticated user:

+    {
+        "id": "0bddb111-a9cd-46ee-9d39-664e7fa71889",
+        "email": "my_email@example.com",
+        "name": "John Doe",
+        "phone": null,
+        "instances": [{
+            "name": "Test",
+            "id": "de305d54-75b4-431b-adb2-eb6b9e546014"
+        }]
+    }

+The "id" field holds the user identifier.
+It's likely that you won't need to use this value.
+The instance information holds the different application instances that the user has access to, and will probably only be used when the single sign-on capabilities are used.

 Logging out is done like this: